alexislyndon/cdopuvmap/documentation/Maptiler Cloud API.md

 The MapTiler Cloud Services provides access to Geocoding and Tiles among others.
 Tiles are individual squares of images that are stiched seamlessly to form a map.
 Different zoom levels require different tiles fetched from the servers.
 Tiles are available in both Vector and Raster formats.
 Their Geocoding service converts Place names to coordinates on a map.
 The reverse of this is also possible - Reverse Geocoding provides an approximate place name when given a set of coordinates.

-The MapTiler Cloud Services are invoked directly by the LeafletJS Library - meaning that we don't have to explicitly call their APIs to request for map tiles or related data.
+#### Maptiler Tiles

-We used Vector tiles, rather than Raster tiles because there's a 20% size reduction to the initial Tiles load.
+The MapTiler Tiles are invoked directly by the LeafletJS Library - meaning that we don't have to explicitly call their APIs to request for map tiles or related data.

 The code below initializes a map.
 The leaflet library handles the fetching of the map tiles as well as the appending of leaflet map object to an element in the HTML.